et9719/GreenwoodAS/README.md

 - When it had been created i then went to settings.
 - Scrolled down to github pages where it says "Pages settings now has its own dedicated tab!
 Check it out here!"
 And i followed the link.
 - When on github pages i selected the source to be the main branch and pressed save.
-- A message then pops up that says " Your site is ready to be published at  Your site is published at https://et9719.github.io/GreenwoodAS/" and whn clicked on will take you to the site.
+- A message then pops up that says " Your site is ready to be published at  Your site is published at https://et9719.github.io/GreenwoodAS/" and when clicked on will take you to the site.

  ## Credits